How to Create A New Year Health Challenge

 - Number of existing client enrolled (ie. Are you trying to re-commit current clients that you are working with, and leverage a wellness challenge as an add on feature to your current suite of offerings?)

 Furthermore, the most effective wellness services are the ones that speak to your target client — so you’ll want to think through who this challenge will be designed for.
 Having a clear understanding of the pain-points this client experiences is critical, and will pave the way for what type of content, goals, and support your wellness challenge should offer.
+Our new free Starter Plan can help you with program creation, scheduling, telehealth, and provide a client portal all for $0.
+Click here to start your free account today.

 2. Choose a topic for your wellness challenge.